savestate/atomic-pickaxe/README.md

 DISCLAIMER:
 I am most certainly not liable or responsible for any potentially insensitive or offensive terms that may be randomly generated.
-It happens, the word files are big, and if you find you don't want to risk being randomly thrown into a depression you can manually edit the noun/verb/adjective files and remove any potentional triggers.
+It happens, the word files are big, and if you find you don't want to risk being randomly thrown into a depression you can manually edit the noun/verb/adjective files and remove any potential triggers.
 Changing the length of the files should not affect functionality.